geeksforsocialchange/dearfriend-v2/src/pages/events/writing-on-the-walls.md

 The workshop will be preceded by an informal tour of the House, exploring the time in which Elizabeth Gaskell lived, and how she and her contemporaries matched gender expectations.

-Free workshop - usual House admission charges apply. £4.95 adult, £3.95 cpncessions.
+Free workshop - usual House admission charges apply. £4.95 adult, £3.95 concessions.
 Tickets last for a year so you can keep visiting!

 Please email angela@elizabethgaskellhouse.co.uk to reserve your place.